Hungon/AndroidThings/README.md

 After installation navigate to your top-level project library and type the below command to get your credential.
 </li>
 <code>
-(env) $ google-oauthlib-tool --client-secrets path/to/credentials.json --credentials shared/src/main/res/raw/credentials.json --scope https://www.googleapis.com/auth/assistant-sdk-prototype --save
+<p>(env) $ google-oauthlib-tool --client-secrets path/to/credentials.json --credentials shared/src/main/res/raw/credentials.json<br> --scope https://www.googleapis.com/auth/assistant-sdk-prototype --save</p>
 </code>
 </p>
 <p>Replace path/to/credentials.json with the path of the JSON file you downloaded.<br>